 - Optionally, pop a splash of oil or oil spray in your casserole dish.
 Then add the chopped onions and pressed garlic.2 onions, 5 cloves garlic

 - Once translucent, sprinkle in the paprika powder and then add the tomato puree.
-Stir well.¼ cup Hungarian sweet paprika, 2 tbsp tomato puree
+Stir well.¼ cup Hungarian sweet paprika, 2 tablespoon tomato puree

 - After two minutes pour in the tomatoes and the vegetable stock.400 g chopped tomatoes, 350 ml vegetable stock

-- Pop in the bay leaves and the black pepper, stir well.2 bay leaves, 1 tsp black pepper
+- Pop in the bay leaves and the black pepper, stir well.2 bay leaves, 1 teaspoon black pepper

 - Add in the chopped carrots and peppers.
 Stir well and bring up to a simmer.400 g carrots, 3 red peppers